aitch25/lib_mysqludf_str/README.win_x86.txt

     5.6, but should work with MySQL 5.5, 5.1 and 5.0 as well.
 It is, however, incompatible with MySQL 3.23/4.0/4.1.

- 2. Look for a file named msvcr110.dll in your System32 folder.
+ 2. Look for a file named msvcr110.dll in your System32 folder (on a 64-bit Windows machine, look for this file in the SysWOW64 folder instead).
 If this file is not present, then install the latest Visual C++ Redistributable for Visual Studio 2012 vcredist_x86.exe: http://www.microsoft.com/en-us/download/details.aspx?id=30679